AI-Camp-Batch-8/phuongntk8-challenge-1-translation/smt/README.md

-**IMPORTANT** input file need to have one blank line at the end, otherwise the last line of the input file will not be translated.
+**IMPORTANT** input file needs to have one blank line at the end, otherwise the last line of the input file will not be translated.